Day 1: Chiang Mai- Palong village

 After arrival in the village, you will meet your host and enjoy a cup of local tea.
 Then we will start with a cooking experience.
 Your host will teach you to cook a delicious dinner in a wok on a wood fire.
 Your guide will explain the typical herbs and ingredients.
 We will also teach you a couple of words in the Palong or Dara-ang language.
 This ethnic group speaks a language that is very different from the Thai language.
 “Hai moo dtuh” means “thank you.”

 After dinner, you will meet some of the villagers, and you will learn about the turbulent history of this village.
-You can practice your Palong language.
+You can practice your Palong language as well.

 Day 2: Palong Village – Chiang Mai